FranciscoHu17/Congestion_Game/readme.md

 ## About

-The game is based off congestion at the transport level in computer networking with some creative liberties.
+The game is based off congestion at the transport layer in computer networking with some creative liberties.
 The backstory is as follows:

 In the year 2099, a new transportation layer protocol for the Internet had been designed called LFP.
 It’s a superior alternative to other protocols and rapidly became part of mainstream use in web applications.
 However, an evil organization was able to exploit a flaw and is slowing the flow of data by congesting core routers.
 Computer network researchers all around the world devised a set of three AI programs that would locate the core routers and destroy the cause of the congestion.
 The three AI programs are our playable characters, Tahoe, Reno, and Flow.